Bedouin: Israel

 In September 2011, the Israeli government approved a five-year economic development plan called the Prawer plan.
-One of its implications is a relocation of some 30.000-40.000 Negev Bedouin from areas not recognized by the government to government-approved townships.
+One of its implications is a relocation of some 30,000-40,000 Negev Bedouin from areas not recognized by the government to government-approved townships.
 In a 2012 resolution the European Parliament called for the withdrawal of the Prawer plan and respect for the rights of the Bedouin people.
 In September 2014, Yair Shamir, who heads the Israeli government's ministerial committee on Bedouin resettlement arrangements, stated that the government was examining ways to lower the birthrate of the Bedouin community in order to improve its standard of living.
-Shamir claimed that without intervention, the Bedouin population could exceed half a million by 2035.
+Shamir claimed that without intervention, the population could exceed half a million by 2035.

 In May 2015, the United Nations Office for the Coordination of Humanitarian Affairs and the United Nations Relief and Works Agency for Palestine Refugees have combined forces.
 Both organizations called on Israel to stop its plans to relocate Bedouin communities currently living in the West Bank to land outside of Jerusalem for better access to infrastructure, health, and education.
-Officials stated that a "forcible transfer" of over 7000 Bedouin people would "destroy their culture and livelihoods."
+Officials stated that a "forcible transfer" of over 7000 Bedouin would "destroy their culture and livelihoods."